stylify/web/content/blog/code-your-remix-website-faster-with-stylify-css.md

 ---

 ## Introduction
-[Stylify](https://stylifycss.com) is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.
+<nuxt-link to="/">Stylify</nuxt-link> is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.

 - ✅ CSS-like selectors
 - ✅ No framework to study